School sex complaints to federal agency rise _ and languish

 "The critique is that we've gone too fast.
 The reality is that we've gone too slow," said Catherine Lhamon, the former head of OCR.
 "I am painfully aware of the kids we didn't get to reach."

-Many worry the Trump administration and, especially, its education secretary will not support the department's focus on combatting sex assault in schools .

-"It is very likely that Title IX sexual assault requirements will be cut back very seriously and probably even eliminated," said John Banzhaf, a law professor at George Washington University.

-Best known for ensuring gender equity in federally funded sports programs, Title IX became the government's tool for cracking down on sex assaults in schools.
-In 2009, OCR began tracking sexual violence as a distinct category of the sexual harassment it already was monitoring.
+Best known for ensuring gender equity in federally funded sports programs, Title IX became the government's tool for cracking down on school sex assaults .
+In 2009, OCR began tracking sexual violence as a category of the sexual harassment it already was monitoring.

-"We felt a sense of urgency because of the sheer tragedy of the complaints we were learning about," said former OCR head Russlynn Ali, noting a gang rape outside a high school homecoming dance in California in October 2009.

-In consultation with the Justice Department, Ali and her staff attorneys spent 18 months talking to counselors at school districts and universities and researching the breadth of their authority to find ways to prevent and respond to school sex assaults.

-The result was the 2011 guidance , which specified that elementary and secondary schools, colleges and universities must conduct their own investigations of student sexual violence and take "immediate action" to prevent it or address its effects.

-The guidance said school administrators should train staff in Title IX and use a preponderance of evidence as the burden of proof in investigations rather than the beyond-reasonable-doubt standard applied in criminal cases.

-In 2014, the White House created a task force on student sex assault and launched a website with prevention strategies and legal advice.
-OCR issued a new round of guidance, reiterating that all public and private elementary and secondary schools, school districts, colleges and universities receiving federal funds must comply with Title IX.

-Schools under investigation were publicly identified, and reform agreements were posted online.
+Five years later, the White House created a student sex assault task force and launched a website with prevention strategies and legal advice.
+Schools under investigation by OCR were publicly identified.

 The backlash was fierce, especially in universities.
-Opponents charged that the education department was trampling the due process rights of the accused and subverting Congress by making new law.
-OCR said it was simply explaining how to apply existing law to school sexual violence cases.
+Opponents said the education department was trampling the accused's due process rights and subverting Congress by allegedly making new law.

-"We hadn't exactly expected the flood of complaints, or the blowback," Ali said.

 Education Secretary Betsy DeVos' private foundation is helping fund a lawsuit aimed at dismantling the department's sex assault guidance.
 During her January confirmation hearing, the billionaire Republican was asked whether she would support continued enforcement.